nail/raoul/README.md

 ## Installation

-raoul depends on a few other modules:
+raoul depends on a few other modules, which are provided in the bundle, but if not:

-    npm install irc-js request sprintf sqlite
+    npm install irc-js request sprintf sqlite couch-client

 **irc-js must be 0.2.10 or higher**